 There's a few awesome communities/events on my list that I keep hearing about but I haven't been able to visit yet:

-and understand what's going on in your applications
+write better code and understand what's going on in your applications.

 We can all win.
 The more we can exhibit respect and the more we do for each other (especially in other communities) the more the state of the industry is going to be advanced.
 When new ideas are created, proven, and explored, we all benefit.
 We all want the same things, and realizing that everyone on this planet is on the same side goes a long way towards making this world a place that we all want to live.